xlladdins/xll/README.md

 In Excel `F9` (`xlcCalculateNow`) recalculates all 'dirty' cells.
 Use `Shift-F9` (`xlcCalculateDocument`) to recalculate only the dirty cells in the active worksheet.
 There is no command equivalent in the C API for `Ctrl-Alt-F9`.
-Use this when you want Excel to recalculate everything.
+Use this when you want Excel to recalculate everything, really, no kidding, just do it.

 You should be aware of the 'replace equal by equal' idiom.
 The key sequence is `Ctrl-H, =, <tab>, =, a`.
-This replaces all occurences of the `=` character in every formula by `=` and causes every formula to be recalculated without changing the formula.
+This replaces all occurences of the `=` character in every formula by `=` and causes each formula to be recalculated without changing the formula.